rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/troubleshooting.md

 title: Troubleshooting Rancher Prime PAYG Cluster in Azure
 ---

-This section contains information to help you troubleshoot issues when installing Rancher Prime PAYG and configuring the Billing-adapter.
+This section contains information to help troubleshoot issues when installing the Rancher Prime PAYG offer and configuring the Billing-adapter.

 ## Deployment